 You might know the Phalaenopsis that has set root in many homes all over the world, but a great many other orchid varieties are still unknown to the greater public.

 Just as elegant and graceful, they add their magnetic appeal to your home or at the office.
-Discover them!
+Discover a few interesting species here!

 Miltonia, the romantic one